 Lisa Dombek - Artist

 My painting is informed largely through internal process in response to both material/natural worlds, often concerned with spiritual transformation.
-I work abstractly and intuitively as conduit, allowing the conscious/unconscious to become intertwined.
 Working in Series appeals to me since it allows development of an idea, whether visual or metaphorical.
-I am profoundly influenced by global events, cultural shifts and especially the vulnerability of nature.
+I am profoundly influenced by global events, cultural shifts and especially the vulnerability of nature and wildlife.
 In terms of process, I work abstractly and intuitively, allowing my conscious/unconscious to merge, letting the voices speak.

 Celestial Phases series 2011